docschina/GFM-docs/Leaf blocks/Setext headings.md

+### Setext headings

-4.3Setext headingsA [setext heading](https://github.github.com/gfm/#setext-heading) consists of one or more lines of text, each containing at least one [non-whitespace character](https://github.github.com/gfm/#non-whitespace-character), with no more than 3 spaces indentation, followed by a [setext heading underline](https://github.github.com/gfm/#setext-heading-underline).
+A [setext heading](https://github.github.com/gfm/#setext-heading) consists of one or more lines of text, each containing at least one [non-whitespace character](https://github.github.com/gfm/#non-whitespace-character), with no more than 3 spaces indentation, followed by a [setext heading underline](https://github.github.com/gfm/#setext-heading-underline).
 The lines of text must be such that, were they not followed by the setext heading underline, they would be interpreted as a paragraph: they cannot be interpretable as a [code fence](https://github.github.com/gfm/#code-fence), [ATX heading](https://github.github.com/gfm/#atx-headings), [block quote](https://github.github.com/gfm/#block-quotes), [thematic break](https://github.github.com/gfm/#thematic-breaks), [list item](https://github.github.com/gfm/#list-items), or [HTML block](https://github.github.com/gfm/#html-blocks).

 A [setext heading underline](https://github.github.com/gfm/#setext-heading-underline) is a sequence of `=` characters or a sequence of `-` characters, with no more than 3 spaces indentation and any number of trailing spaces.
 If a line containing a single `-` can be interpreted as an empty [list items](https://github.github.com/gfm/#list-items), it should be interpreted this way and not as a [setext heading underline](https://github.github.com/gfm/#setext-heading-underline).

 The heading is a level 1 heading if `=` characters are used in the [setext heading underline](https://github.github.com/gfm/#setext-heading-underline), and a level 2 heading if `-` characters are used.
 The contents of the heading are the result of parsing the preceding lines of text as CommonMark inline content.

 In general, a setext heading need not be preceded or followed by a blank line.
 However, it cannot interrupt a paragraph, so when a setext heading comes after a paragraph, a blank line is needed between them.

 Simple examples:
 [Example 50](https://github.github.com/gfm/#example-50)